Asida (beetle)

 Asida is a large genus of darkling beetles.
 They have been located around western Europe, in particular near the Mediterranean Sea.

 Subgenera

-The genus is divided up into 23 subgenera which in turn contain a large number of species.
+The genus is divided up into 12 subgenera which in turn contain a large number of species.
 There are also some species not yet specified to a subgenus.

+Split genera

+An earlier version of this page claim the following as subgenera: Asida, Aaidopsis, Alphasida, Asida (subgenus), Dolichasida, Elongasida, Euryasida, Glabrasida, Globasida, Globasidd, Gracilasida, Granulasida, Insulasida, Leptasida, Opatrasida, Pelecyphorus, Peltasida, Planasida, Polasida, Pseudoplanasida, Rugasida, Steihasida, Trachasida.